hashicorp/consul/website/source/docs/guides/containers-guide.md

 ### Consul (Optional)

-If you would like to interact with your containerized Consul agents using a local install of Consul, follow the instructions [here](https://www.consul.io/docs/install/index.html) to install a local binary somewhere on your PATH.
+If you would like to interact with your containerized Consul agents using a local install of Consul, follow the instructions [here](https://www.consul.io/docs/install/index.html) and install the binary somewhere on your PATH.

 ## Get the Docker Image